Technorico/FP_IntroPARCO_2024_H1/README.md

 2. Writes the same of 1, plus it visually displays matrices
 3. Writes the same of 2, plus the indexes iteration by iteration of the two main functions

+---

+## Running a single code

-## How to compile
+### How to compile

-> ❗ To run the following steps you need to be at least a bit comfortable with a terminal.
+> ⚠️ To run the following steps, you must be at least a bit comfortable with a terminal.

 -> Clone the repository.
 -> You should create the **`build`** folder, if it doesn't exists:
 ```
 mkdir build
 ```
--> Then choose a code you want to try out and waht configurations you want to change, like:
+-> Then choose a code you want to try out and what configurations you want to change, like:
 >**CODE:** `Matrix_SymCheck_TranspositionImp1_MA.c` in `src/`
 >
 >**DEFINES:** `-D SIZE=64 -D DEBUG=1 -D PREFETCH_OFFSET=5`